geerlingguy/ansible-role-k8s_manifests/README.md

     k8s_resource_namespace: ''
     k8s_manage_namespace: true

 By default, this role assumes you will be deploying resources into a particular namespace.
 So if you set `k8s_resource_namespace` to the namespace you are operating on, the role will ensure that namespace exists before applying any manifests.
-You can disable this role's namespace management (e.g. if the manifest you're applying should not be namespaced) by setting `k8s_manage_namespace: false`.
+You can disable this role's namespace management (e.g. if the manifest you're applying should not be namespaced, or if you are applying namespaces per-manifest) by setting `k8s_manage_namespace: false`.

     k8s_no_log: true